thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 - `$` to move cursor to end of line w/o switching to insert mode

 #### Buffer
-- It's like a session or new file in a text ed
+- It's like a session or new file in a text editor

 ---